Sestertius: Unit of account

-The sestertius also served as a standard unit of account and appears on inscriptions as the monogram HS.
-Large sums were recorded as sestertium milia, thousands of sestertii, with milia often omitted by context.
-The wealthy late Republican general and politician Crassus was said by Pliny the Elder to have had estates worth 200 million sesterces.
+The sestertius was also used as a standard unit of account and was represented on inscriptions with the monogram HS.
+Large values were recorded in terms of sestertium milia, thousands of sestertii, with the milia often omitted and implied.
+The wealthy general and politician of the late Roman Republic, Crassus, who fought in the war to defeat Spartacus, was said by Pliny the Elder to have had "estates worth 200 million sesterces".

-A loaf of bread cost roughly half a sestertius in some Pompeian accounts.
-A sextarius (about 0.5 L) of wine could range from less than half to more than one sestertius, depending on quality.
-One modius (about 6.67 kg) of wheat at Pompeii in AD 79 is recorded at seven sestertii, with rye at three sestertii, a bucket at two, a tunic at fifteen, and a donkey at about five hundred, in price notes that illustrate daily expenses rather than a state tariff.
+A loaf of bread cost roughly half a sestertius, and a sextarius (c.
+0.5 L) of wine anywhere from less than half to more than one sestertius.
+One modius (6.67 kg) of wheat in 79 AD Pompeii cost seven sestertii, of rye three sestertii, a bucket two sestertii, a tunic fifteen sestertii, a donkey five hundred sestertii.